Hassan Haskins

-Hassan Askiali Haskins Jr. (born November 26, 1999) is an American professional football running back and kickoff returner for the Los Angeles Chargers of the National Football League (NFL).
+Hassan Askiali Haskins Jr. (born November 26, 1999) is an American professional football running back and kickoff returner.
 He was an All-American for the Michigan Wolverines, and was selected by the Tennessee Titans in the fourth round of the 2022 NFL draft.

 Early life

 In addition to playing football at Eureka High School in Eureka, Missouri, Haskins participated in basketball and track and field.
 Haskins placed second in the high jump at the 2017 MSHSAA Class 5 State Championship, clearing 6' 7".
 As a senior, he led the basketball team in blocks and steals while averaging 8.1 points per game.
 As a junior on the football team, Haskins had 242 carries, 1,509 yards, and 19 rushing touchdowns to go along with 2 receiving touchdowns and one passing touchdown.
 He added 12 sacks and a fumble recovery as a defensive end.
 As a senior, he had 255 carries, 2,197 yards, and 31 rushing touchdowns with 2 receiving touchdowns.
 He also contributed on defense with 9 sacks and two fumble recoveries, one of which he returned for a 50-yard touchdown.

 Haskins was lightly recruited by Power Five football programs.
 He ran a 4.74 second 40-yard dash in high school, and his speed could be a reason for his under-rating.
 Said Haskins' high school assistant coach Tyler Wasson, "There was a 1-AA team that would e-mail us, 'Well, he doesn't fit our system.
 He's not fast enough.'"
 When Michigan was recruiting Haskins, he was the nation's 82nd best running back and well outside the top 1,000 recruits in the class.
 Haskins committed to Michigan on October 29, 2017, as a three-star running back.
 He ended the recruitment cycle as the no. 975 overall recruit after he signed with Michigan.